Vali-Cyber/SecurityPerf/README.md

 password-based SSH authentication to log in to VMs.

 The requirements.txt file provides the python dependencies required to run SecurityPerf.
-You can install the dependencies with:
+You can install the dependencies with the following command.

 `pip3 install -r requirements.txt`